byvex/litest-wordpress-theme/readme.txt

 == Copyright ==

-Litest WordPress Theme, 2022 Byvex Technologies
+theme_prefix WordPress Theme, 2022 Byvex Technologies
-Litest is distributed under the terms of the GNU GPL.
+theme_prefix is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by